Andresit0/Image_Send_To_Apache_From_Flutter/README.md

 ## Flutter App

-Change database information to send the information in base64
+Change URL database information to send the information in base64

 ## Xammp - htdocs